thedynamiclinker/sudocode/dev/grace/Grace Hopper - Full lecture at the University of Tennessee - 1983.md

 start = 13:00
 end = 14:30

-### If anyone says "But we've always done it that way" I will immediately materialize and haunt you for 24 hours
+### If anyone says "But we've always done it that way" I will immediately materialize and haunt you for 24 hours.
 start = 14:20
 end = 14:40